 Gateway International Bridge in Brownsville closed due to gas leak

-The public is being asked to avoid the area after a gas leak has prompted the close of the Gateway International Bridge, according to the Brownsville Fire Department.
+A gas leak that caused the closure of the Gateway International Bridge has been contained, the Brownsville Fire Department announced Thursday evening.

+Crews are now working to repair the gas line and the bridge has reopened, according to Brownsville Fire Department spokesperson Hector Martinez.

-According to the fire department, a contractor hit a large gas line in the area of 13th and Levee streets Thursday afternoon.
+According to Martinez, a contractor hit a large gas line in the area of 13th and Levee streets Thursday afternoon.

-The bridge has been closed in both directions due to the amount of gas in the area as crews work to repair it.
+The bridge had been closed in both directions since around 1:50 p.m. due to the amount of gas in the area as crews work to repair it.

 The Brownsville & Matamoros Express International Bridge and Veterans International Bridge remain open.